mpc-qt/mpc-qt/README.md

 ## Releases

-There are builds for Windows users on the release page; these use time-based versioning (e.g. 17.07 corresponds to a 2017 July).
+There are release builds for Windows and Linux users on the [release page]; these use time-based versioning (e.g. 17.07 corresponds to July 2017).
+There are development builds for [Windows] and Linux ([AppImage] and [Flatpak]).
 There are also build artifacts from Github actions.

 Note that unimplemented features in the options dialog are hidden and (where this is not possible) disabled.
 This is to preserve the familiar options layout